“The love of Christ, welcomed with an open heart, changes us, transforms us, and makes us able to love.”

-Thank you to our AMAZING staff who have been in this week preparing a safe and special learning space for your children
+Thank you to our AMAZING teaching staff who have been in all week preparing a safe & special learning space for your child(ren)!

-Thank you to ALL our St. Peter Families who have been extremely patient and supportive as we begin a new and once again different school year!
+Thank you to ALL of our Canadian Martyrs’ Families who have been extremely patient & supportive as we begin a new & another different school year !

 Gradual Return to School for All Students Learning In-Person

 We will be easing into the new school year by welcoming students back to school in smaller groups, on September 7 and 8.

 The following schedule will apply for all schools:

 |Tuesday, September 7th||All in-person gr.
 1-8 learners with surnames beginning with the letters A-K will come to school.
 At secondary, all other students (remote learners AND in-person learners with surnames beginning with the letters L-Z will be learning remotely from home).|

 |Wednesday, September 8th||All in-person gr.
 1-8 learners with surnames beginning with the letters L-Z will come to school.
 At secondary, all other students (remote learners AND in-person learners with surnames beginning with the letters A-K will be learning remotely from home).|

 |Thursday, September 9th||ALL in-person learners (Grades 1 – 8, 9 – 12) will come to school.|